returnMarcco/Web-Proxy-Automation/README.md

 Description
 ============
 * An automation script console application for navigating to a user-specified URL via the 'Blockaway' web proxy server for a user-specified number of times.
-(Windows OS Only // Chrome Browser Required)
+(Windows OS Only // Chrome Browser Required.)

 Instructions
 ================